 The tutti fruit with fruity blue cheese

-Given America’s painful racism, I wondered if Denson’s ever been criticized for singing the oeuvre of such a classically white artist, or if he himself is consciously flipping the minstrel narrative on its head.
+Given America’s painful racism, I wondered if Denson’s ever been criticized for singing the oeuvre of such a classically white artist, or if he himself is consciously flipping the minstrel narrative.
 “I don’t overthink it,” he said.
 “I really do just love this music.”
 Black audiences, he added, “have embraced” his act, “although in the first years, I got a lot of side-eyed glances.”

 Denson has never met Diamond, although he did talk to the singer on the phone once, “for six minutes and 32 seconds”, after which Diamond FedExed his entire catalogue of CDs to Denson’s Charleston apartment.
 His three favorite Neil Diamond songs are “Song for Life”, “Forever in Blue Jeans” and “I’ve Been This Way Before”.

 Over the years, Denson has performed all over West Virginia, but not in Moundsville.
 “When I was a kid, [in the 80s], my dad took me and my brothers to the penitentiary in Moundsville for a ‘scared straight’ program,” he said.
 “Prisoners would yell at us, saying we’ll be there soon.”
 That scared him because he was “a good kid”, but he’d like to conquer that fear now, especially that the old pen is shuttered.